Applying for the title of docent

 The docent committee acts as a teaching assessment committee for the applicants of the title of docent.
 Teaching skills are assessed in accordance with the Faculty's general instructions on the evaluation of teaching skills.

 The applicant chooses the topic of the demonstration lecture.
 The length of the demonstration is 30 minutes.
-The Faculty Office organises the demonstration lectures and takes care of publicising the event.
 Teaching demonstrations are public events.

 An applicant can give a maximum of two demonstration lectures.
 Should the applicant's teaching skills be considered inadequate for the applied title of docent, the applicant must give a written account on what has been done to improve the teaching skills before being able to apply again.